Skip to content

 How to split a monthly surplus between debt, savings, and investing

-Calculate monthly surplus allocation across debt paydown, savings, and investing based on chosen percentages.
-Enter income and expenses for an instant result.
+Calculate monthly surplus allocation across debt paydown, savings, and investing based on chosen percentage targets for each bucket.

 What this tool does